 - emergency blanket: SOL Emergency Bivy (3 oz)

-Shaped like a sleeping bag, this bivy is much more durable than a typical emergency blanket.
+Shaped like a sleeping bag, this bivy is more durable than a typical emergency blanket.

 - headlamp: Black Diamond Spot (3 oz)

-This headlamp has a high-power LEDs that are dimmable, and a red lamp.
+This headlamp has high-power LEDs that are dimmable, and a red lamp.